Welcome login | signup

 If workers were paid in full and we determined that paying top workers 4 times more than bottom workers is enough incentive to get people to work hard, the democratic economy would:

-A democratic economy would mean a significant increase in income for the vast majority of workers and would put an end to all the problems that a lack of income causes.
+A democratic economy would mean a significant increase in income for the vast majority of workers which would put an end to all the problems that a lack of income causes.

 .